avaframe/FlowPy/readme.md

 - path_to_release: well it's the path to the release layer
 - path_to_infrastructure: well it's the path to the Infra layer, OPTIONAL!!!

-Right now the Code only works on Linux Machines, due to the multiprocessing.<br/>
+Right now the Code only works on Linux Machines, due to the multiprocessing.
-Run the Code via the main.py script.<br/>
+Run the Code via the main.py script.
-Some PyQt libraries are needed and rasterio.<br/>
+Some PyQt libraries are needed and rasterio.
-There is a .yml file in the repo that includes all needed libraries, you can import the environment in anaconda.<br/>
+There is a .yml file in the repo that includes all needed libraries, you can import the environment in anaconda.

 ## Input Files

-All input files need to be .asc or .tif files.<br/>
+All input files need to be .asc or .tif files.
-All files need the same raster resolution, normal sizes are 5x5 or 10x10 meters.<br/>
+All files need the same raster resolution, normal sizes are 5x5 or 10x10 meters.
 All Layers need the exact same extend.
 If not, the Code will give you feedback which layer is not accurate.

 ### Input Files: